Shallow Water Blackout Prevention featured on America Now News with Leeza Gibbons click here!

 READ BELOW TO HELP PREVENT THESE SENSELESS DEATHS OF UNINTENTIONAL SUICIDE:

-WHO: It can affect anyone that is breath-holding, even the physically fit swimmer.
-It is especially seen in competitive swimmers, Navy SEALs, snorkelers, spear fishermen or anyone who free-dives.
+WHO: It can affect anyone who is breath-holding, even the physically fit swimmer.
+It is especially seen in competitive swimmers, Navy SEALs, snorkelers, spearfishermen or anyone who free-dives.
 Blackouts cut across the spectrum of freediver training affecting all levels.
 No one is protected from succumbing to an underwater blackout.

-WHERE: Shallow Water Blackout can occur in any pool, lake, ocean or body of water when breath-holding, regardless of water depth.
-Even if lifeguards are on duty there is still a great risk because it is hard to detect from above the water.
+WHERE: Shallow Water Blackout can occur in any body of water (pool, lake, river, ocean or bath tub) when breath-holding under water, regardless of water depth.
+Even if lifeguards are on duty, there is still a great risk because it is hard to detect from above the water.

-WHY: Shallow Water Blackout occurs because of the LACK OF EDUCATION and understanding of the dangers of breath-holding.
-It also occurs because of the lack of safety training for swimmers, free divers, snorkelers, and spear fishermen.
+WHY: Shallow Water Blackout occurs because of the LACK OF EDUCATION, AWARENESS, and UNDERSTANDING of the dangers of breath-holding.
+It also occurs because of the lack of safety training for swimmers, freedivers, snorkelers, and spearfishermen.
 The breath-holders do not understand how to prevent Shallow Water Blackout or how to survive if it happens to them.
 Unfortunately, training does not inoculate one against SWB.
 All too often trained freedivers succumb.